Nigje/ExceptionBenchmark/Readme.md

 ### Collect Stack Trace vs. Ignore It

-In the second part, the article compared expenses when the stack trace is collected versus ignoring this property. the table shows expenses and their conclusion is:
+In the second part, the article assumed an exception has been thrown and compared expenses when the stack trace is collected versus ignoring this property. the table shows expenses and their conclusion is:

 > So we clearly see there is an extra cost for exception handling that increases the deeper the stack trace goes.
 This is because when an exception is thrown the runtime needs to search up the stack until it hits a method than can handle it.
 The further it has to look up the stack, the more work it has to do.